deamorim2/sdbs/EN-US/validity.rst

 * Rings may not self-intersect (they may neither touch nor cross one another).
 * Rings may not touch other rings, except at a point.

 The last two rules are in the arbitrary category.
-There are other ways to define polygons that are equally self-consistent but the rules above are the ones used by the :term:`OGC` :term:`SFSQL` standard that PostGIS conforms to.
+There are other ways to define polygons that are equally self-consistent but the rules above are the ones used by the **OGC SFSQL** standard that PostGIS conforms to.

 The reason the rules are important is because algorithms for geometry calculations depend on consistent structure in the inputs.
 It is possible to build algorithms that have no structural assumptions, but those routines tend to be very slow, because the first step in any structure-free routine is to *analyze the inputs and build structure into them*.